This post was published in Doors & Hardware

 The 2013 edition of NFPA 80 – Standard for Fire Doors and Other Opening Protectives, included several changes related to fire-resistance ratings, with new requirements for fire-resistance-rated glazing in fire doors and fire windows.
+These requirements were carried forward in subsequent editions of the standard.
 There are now two types of glazing for fire doors addressed by this standard – glazing with a fire-protection rating and glazing with a fire-resistance rating.

-According to NFPA 80-2013 Chapter 3 – Definitions, these ratings are defined as:
+The definitions have changed slightly over the last few editions of the standard, but according to NFPA 80-2019 Chapter 3 – Definitions, these ratings are defined as:

 - 3.3.57 Fire Protection Rating.
-For the purposes of this standard, the designation indicating the duration of the fire test exposure to which a fire door assembly or fire window assembly was exposed and for which it successfully met all acceptance criteria as determined in accordance with NFPA 252, Standard Methods of Fire Tests of Door Assemblies, or NFPA 257, Standard on Fire Test for Window and Glass Block Assemblies, respectively.
+For the purposes of this standard, the designation indicating the duration of the fire test exposure to which a fire door assembly or fire window assembly was exposed and for which it successfully met all acceptance criteria as determined in accordance with NFPA 252; ANSI/UL 10B, Standard for Fire Tests of Fire Door Assemblies, or ANSI/UL 10C, Standard for Positive Pressure Fire Tests of Door Assemblies; or NFPA 257 or ANSI/UL 9, Standard for Fire Tests of Window Assemblies.
+(See also Annex D.)

 ASTM E119 – Standard Test Methods for Fire Tests of Building Construction and Materials, is typically used for testing assemblies used in construction – such as walls, floors, ceilings, and structural components.
 One of the basic differences between the tests for a fire-protection rating (NFPA 252 or UL10C) and a fire-resistance rating (ASTM E119 or UL 263) is that the latter limits the temperature rise on the unexposed surface to 250 degrees.
 In some cases, fire-resistance-rated products must also withstand the hose-stream test.

 So where can we continue to install fire-protection-rated assemblies and where do we need to install fire-resistance-rated openings?
 One clue can be found in NFPA 80.
-In the 2013 edition, Paragraph 126.96.36.199 states that transom frames and sidelight frames are permitted when a fire-protection rating of 3/4-hour or less is required.
-Paragraph 188.8.131.52 addresses transom frames and sidelight frames with a rating exceeding 3/4-hour, stating that fire-resistance-rated glazing tested as an assembly in accordance with ASTM E119 may be used in those locations.
+In the 2013 edition and subsequent editions, Paragraph 18.104.22.168 states that transom frames and sidelight frames are permitted when a fire-protection rating of 3/4-hour or less is required.
+Paragraph 22.214.171.124 addresses transom frames and sidelight frames with a rating exceeding 3/4-hour, stating that fire-resistance-rated glazing tested as an assembly in accordance with ASTM E119 may be used in those locations.
 Installing fire-resistance-rated glazing in a fire-protection-rated frame is not sufficient when a fire-resistance-rated assembly is required – the materials must be successfully tested as an assembly.

 Additional information about fire resistance and ASTM E119 testing can be found in the IBC.
 The term ‘fire-resistance rating” is defined in the 2015 edition as: “The period of time a building element, component or assembly maintains the ability to confine a fire, continues to perform a given structural function, or both, as determined by the tests, or the methods based on tests, prescribed in Section 703.”
 The period of time used in the test is not intended to correlate to the time the assembly will perform in an actual fire (because of the wide range of potential fire conditions), but it does provide a relative comparison between products and assemblies.

 Both fire-protection-rated glazing and fire-resistance-rated glazing are required to be permanently identified to indicate the type of assembly the glazing has been tested for as well as the number of minutes of fire resistance or fire protection achieved.
-According to Table 716.3 in the 2015 IBC:
+According to Table 716.1(1) in the 2021 and 2018 editions of the IBC (716.3 in the 2015 IBC):

 - A “W” marking indicates glazing that has been tested to ASTM E119 or UL 263, which meets the wall assembly criteria.